robert-mccarthy-ca/modern-druid/docs/farm-layout.md

 Each 25-hectare block will feature:

 - **North–south oriented rows**
-- **10 m wild buffers** on all sides
+- **15 m wild buffers** on all sides
 - **Central pond (~0.1 ha)** for irrigation and resilience
 - Shared infrastructure near the pond:
   - Water harvesting system
   - Power and solar generation
   - KNF and JADAM input preparation area
   - Nursery site
+  - Public parking lot

 The 25-hectare block size was selected to promote wildlife corridors approximately every half kilometre, enhancing biodiversity and allowing for unmanaged natural spaces.
-Adjacent blocks share a 20 m combined wild buffer.
-Buffer zones will receive biochar, foliar feeds, and irrigation but will be left otherwise undisturbed.
+Adjacent blocks share a 30m combined wild buffer.
+Buffer zones will receive biochar, foliar feeds, and irrigation but will be left otherwise undisturbed allowing for natural seeding and habitat, a corridor for wildlife.

 Centralized infrastructure around the pond maximizes operational efficiency: water storage, nursery space, and input preparation facilities.
+Public parking is another area for development if we want the public to actually use the food forest.

 ---